Eagleville, California: Demographics

+There were 47 housing units at an average density of 48.2 /mi2, of which 26 (55.3%) were occupied.
+All of these were occupied by the homeowners, and none by renters.

 Notable residents

-Joseph Floyd "Arky" Vaughan (March 9, 1912–August 30, 1952), an American professional baseball player.
+Joseph Floyd "Arky" Vaughan (March 9, 1912 – August 30, 1952), an American professional baseball player.
 He played 14 seasons in Major League Baseball between 1932 and 1948 for the Pittsburgh Pirates and Brooklyn Dodgers, primarily as a shortstop.
 After his retirement from baseball, he owned a ranch near Eagleville; he drowned in an accident while fishing with a friend.
 He was elected to the National Baseball Hall of Fame in 1985.